unbalancedparentheses/data_science_in_julia_for_hackers/documentation/Bookdown.md

     `Output created: docs/{title}.html`

-4. If you open the html file, you will notice that in the left-side index the sections dividers are missing.
-So you will need to add them manually.
+4. If you open the .html file, you will notice that in the left-side index the sections dividers are missing.
+So you will need to add them manually:

     Open the .html file, copy the summary code from another chapter and replace it in the one you just created: